John DeFilippo: Jacksonville Jaguars

 On January 13, 2020, DeFilippo was fired by the Jacksonville Jaguars after only one season as the offensive coordinator.

 Chicago Bears

 On January 16, 2020, DeFilippo was hired by the Chicago Bears to be their quarterbacks coach on Matt Nagy's staff.
 DeFilippo had interviewed for the Bears' head coaching position in 2018, but lost out to Nagy.
 On February 8, 2021, DeFilippo was promoted to passing game coordinator while still holding the title of quarterbacks coach.

-On June 13, 2022, DeFilippo announced that he would not coach in 2022.
+On June 13, 2022, DeFilippo announced that he would not coach that year.

 New Orleans Breakers

 On November 10, 2022, DeFilippo was hired as the head coach of the New Orleans Breakers.

+He guided his team to a 4–0 start, but lost three games in a row to enter the final three games with a 4–3 record.
+The Breakers won out to finish 7–3, and faced the Birmingham Stallions in the 2023 USFL South Championship Game.
+However, the Breakers lost 47–22, and the Stallions ended up winning the championship against the Pittsburgh Maulers the following week.

+Memphis Showboats

+After the USFL and the XFL merged to create the United Football League, DeFilippo was named the Head Coach of the Memphis Showboats on January 1, 2024.
+The Showboats struggled to a 2-8 record, though they would win the season finale over the Houston Roughnecks, earning the number one pick in the UFL College Draft.
+Along with Memphis' general manager Dennis Polian, DeFilippo resigned as coach after the season ended.